krupalshah/Composer/README.md

 Use `thenFinish()` to discontinue further chaining and return any awaiting task result.
 Between `startWith` and `thenFinish`, chain your tasks according to their dependencies.<br/>

 #### Chaining Tasks
-In the context of Composer, a `task` can be anything to run.
+In the context of Composer, a `task` can be anything to be run.
 It may take something as an input and/or return some output.
 It can be synchronous or asynchronous.
 Based on this, following methods can be used to chain one or more tasks:

 - Use `thenRun...` methods for the task which takes no input and returns no output.
-- Use `thenConsume...` methods for the task which takes something as an input but returns no output.
+- Use `thenConsume...` methods for the task which takes an input but returns no output.
-- Use `thenProduce...` methods for the task which does not take anything as an input but returns some output.
+- Use `thenProduce...` methods for the task which takes no input but returns an output.
-- Use `thenTransform...` methods for the task which takes something as an input and converts it into some output.
+- Use `thenTransform...` methods for the task which takes an input and converts it into output.

 For example, consider a very straightforward scenario in which some independent data is to be fetched from remote webservice, converted into csv format, written to a file, and a message is to be printed to the console when all of this is done.<br/>